RyanStacy/light-bootstrap-dashboard-react/README.md

 - [Download from Github](https://github.com/creativetimofficial/light-bootstrap-dashboard-react/archive/master.zip).
 - [Download from Creative Tim](https://www.creative-tim.com/product/light-bootstrap-dashboard-react?ref=lbdr-readme).

+Note that the development build is not optimized.
+To create a production build, use npm run build.

 ## Documentation
 The documentation for the Light Bootstrap Dashboard React is hosted at our [website](https://demos.creative-tim.com/light-bootstrap-dashboard-react/#/documentation/?ref=lbdr-readme).